A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 You do not have be trans to be eligible for hormone therapy.
 Hormone therapy can be medically necessary for a range of people, including those who are non-binary, genderqueer, or gender diverse.

 Note that “Real Life Experience” is no longer a requirement for hormone therapy.
-Version 7 of the Standards of Care removes this requirement.
+Version 7 of the Standards of Care removed this requirement and Version 8 maintains this change.